janelu9/flash-finetuning/README.md

 python convert_raws_to_ids.py -i news-commentary-v13-zh-en.txt
 ```

 Do a repartition(optional but recommended).
 The fewer partitions, the better shuffle, but the larger memory requirement during training.
-Setting `$num_partition` according to the memory of each node and the stability of your cluster.
+Setting `$num_partition` according to the memory of each worker and the stability of your cluster.

 ```shell
 parquet_data_dir=news-commentary-v13-zh-en_parquet